mkopylec/charon-spring-boot-starter/README.md

 reverse-proxy.mappings-update.on-non-http-error: false
 ```

-Besides that the mappings are automatically updated every 30 seconds by default.
+Besides that, when the updates are turned on, the mappings are automatically updated every 30 seconds by default.
 To change the interval of updates set an appropriate configuration property:

 ```yaml